Elective home education

 Withdrawing your child from school

-If, after careful consideration, you decide to electively home educate your child, we hope that you find it a positive and constructive experience.
-Southwark Council isn't able to provide teaching support, but we offer encouragement and advice.
+If, after careful consideration, you decide to electively home-educate your child, we hope that you find it a positive and constructive experience.
+We are not able to provide teaching support, but we can offer encouragement and advice.
 We're committed to the successful education of all children and recognise that education at home can work well for some children.

 If you wish to discuss any aspect of education at home or have any issues or concerns, call 020 7525 5768 or email firstname.lastname@example.org.